 Choose one 300-level seminar course

-ENG 316 Advanced Writing and Response: Theory and Practice (ENG 255 is a prerequisite for this course
+ENG 316 Advanced Writing and Response: Theory and Practice (Prerequisite: ENG 255)

 Part Two.
 Writing Electives Subtotal: 12 credits

 (The following list is illustrative and not exhaustive.
-Students should consult the current course schedule for offerings in English [ENG])
+Students should consult the current course schedule for offerings in English [ENG] and in Literature [LIT])

 ENG 215 Poetry Writing and Reading

 ENG 228/ANT 228 Introduction to Language

 ENG 235 Writing for Management, Business and Public Administration

 ENG 242 Contemporary Media in Everyday Life

 ENG 245 Creative Nonfiction